alperkal/whereiwork.github.io/pages/about.md

 title: About
 permalink: /about
 ---
-whereiwork is a minimal list of places I crashed and worked and got shit done.
+whereiwork is a list of places I crashed, worked and got shit done.